-Access arrangement candidate support not arranged for exam rooms
+• Access arrangement candidate support not arranged for exam rooms

-• Contact Philippa Baillie (specialist teacher) at the Dyslexia Outreach Service, in which we are a member, based at Taverham High School authorised and qualified to apply for access arrangements (especially for those students without EHCPs).
+- Exams officer is familiar with all SENCo responsibilities and would pick this role up. - All Saints School now has a full time and a part-time SENCo available (where needed part-time SENCo would be ask to undertake additional hours) in order to support the Exams officer with all SENCo related duties. - Contact Philippa Baillie (specialist teacher) at the Dyslexia Outreach Service, in which we are a member, based at Taverham High School authorised and qualified to apply for access arrangements (especially for those students without EHCPs).